Swagatika-Meher/msvsd2bitcomp/README.md

   .ends
   .end
   ```
-Save the final post-layout netlist in the xschem
+Save the final post-layout magic netlist in the xschem directory and open the command window in the same directory.
+Type `<post-layout_file-name>.spice` in the command window.

 * **NgSpice Plot**

   ![PL_netlist](https://user-images.githubusercontent.com/114692581/218385930-e1c66f24-5b06-4a37-956c-c9fe2ce55069.PNG)